NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    $ conda update
    ```

 If you don't have conda installed at all, please install it.

-Using the instructions at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+Use the instructions at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 ***NOTE** If you have a REALLY old version of conda it might be easier to delete it and then reinstall it.
 But before doing this you have to check your env-list to see if there are any environments you created and want to save.